roncampbell/NICAR2018/Intro to R.md

 In R we name things.
 We use an assignment operator to give them names.
 The assignment operator looks like this: <code><-</code>
 That's right, a left-pointing arrow followed by a minus sign.
 But there's a shortcut!
 On a Mac it's Option plus the minus sign (Option-).
 On the PC it's Alt plus the minus sign (Alt-).

-Another shortcut that will come in handy is the pipe separator: <code>%/%</code>  For that use Command-Shift-M on the Mac or Control-Shift-M on the PC.
+Another shortcut that will come in handy is the pipe separator: <code>%>%</code>  For that use Command-Shift-M on the Mac or Control-Shift-M on the PC.

 Now -- on with the lesson!
 The IRE staff has already installed a few packages and some data on our computers, but we'll need to load them into R to work with them.

     > library(tidyverse)
     > library(readxl)

 The readxl package is part of the tidyverse suite but must be separately loaded.
 Next we'll import American Community Survey data from 2016 listing the number of native and foreign-born persons in each ZIP code in Cook County, Illinois.
-In R tables like this are known as "data frames".
+In R, tables like this are known as "data frames".
 We'll name this one "Immigrants" using the assignment operator (<-) that we introduced earlier.
-Remember the shortcut: Option- on a Mac, Alt- on a PC.
+Remember the shortcut for assignment operators: Option- on a Mac, Alt- on a PC.

 The ever-helpful staff at IRE put all the data files somewhere on your laptops.
 I promise to find out where before class.
 The command below is a placeholder.